A-Ghouth/Azure-Big-Data-Analytics/README.md

-# WCD Big Data Engineering Capstone Project
+# Azure Big Data Analytics

 ## Project Overview
 The objective of this project is to use big data analytics systems to process data and train a machine learning classifier.
 Daily posts are processed and passed through an ML classifier to predict their tags.